Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

-In this paper we focus on the interaction between the two e-commerce decisions that lie in the most operational end of the spectrum.
-We study the problem of an e-commerce retailer faced with making \emph{inventory placement} decisions followed by on-the-fly \emph{fulfillment} decisions.
+In this paper, we study the problem of an e-commerce retailer faced with making \emph{inventory placement} decisions followed by on-the-fly \emph{fulfillment} decisions.
 The e-commerce retailer manages a network of warehouses that can deliver goods to several different last-mile delivery hubs.
-Before orders start to arrive, the e-tailer must decide how to split an incoming purchase of inventory units across the multiple warehouses it manages.
-This corresponds to the {inventory placement problem}, {decided by the upstream team.
-Afterward, a downstream team will face} a stream of customer orders during a time horizon, which is random and therefore not known in advance.
-Whenever an order is made, the downstream team must decide from which warehouse to deliver the product, depleting a unit of inventory and collecting a reward.
+Before orders arrive, the e-commerce retailer must decide how to split an incoming purchase of inventory units across the multiple warehouses it manages.
+This corresponds to the {inventory placement problem}.
+Afterward, the e-commerce retailer faces a stream of customer orders during a time horizon, which is random and therefore not known in advance.
+Whenever an order is made, the e-commerce retailer must decide which warehouse to deliver from, depleting a unit of inventory and collecting a reward.
 This sequential decision-making problem corresponds to the {fulfillment problem}.
 The goal of the e-commerce retailer is to maximize the expected reward collected during the time horizon by deciding how to place inventory and how to fulfill demand.
 These two decisions are tightly linked together.
 On one hand, fulfillment decisions depend on the current inventory levels at each warehouse, which in turn depend on the initial inventory placement.
 On the other hand, the optimal inventory placement depends on how fulfillment decisions are going to be made.
-Despite this connection, only recently has there been increased attention on how these decisions interact and how to make them in a joint or coordinated manner \citep{govindarajan2021joint,bai2022coordinated,chen2022approximation,arlotto2023online}.
+Despite this connection, only recently has there been increased attention on how these decisions interact and how to make them in a joint or coordinated manner \citep{govindarajan2021joint,bai2022coordinated,chen2022approximation,arlotto2023online,jasin2024inventory}.